An assortment of ultra-processed foods.

 - Greenhouse gas emissions.
 The raw materials for UPFs are produced by industrial agriculture, a major contributor to global greenhouse gas emissions.
 This 2021 study shows how emissions from UPF production in Brazil increased by 245 percent between 1988 and 2018.

 Eliminate UPFs from your diet.
 Take steps to remove UPFs from your diet.
-Learn more about ways to transform what you eat and how it’s produced in the Eating Plants Nexus and Regenerative Agriculture Nexus.
+Learn more about ways to transform what you eat and how it’s produced in the Plant Diversity Nexus and Regenerative Agriculture Nexus.
 If you live somewhere without access to fresh, healthy food, learn how to increase access in the Food Apartheid Nexus.

 - Recognize UPFs and avoid them.
 This article will help you distinguish between processed and ultra-processed food, a difference with major implications for your health.
 Recently, highly processed foods have expanded to include plant-based “fake meat” products, which utilize industrialized ingredients, as this article describes.